1. Charges and Student Conduct Review Board hearings

-2) A decision reached or a sanction imposed by a Student Conduct Administrator may be appealed by the Respondent to the Director of Student Rights and Responsibilities.
+2. A decision reached or a sanction imposed by a Student Conduct Administrator may be appealed by the Respondent to the Director of Student Rights and Responsibilities.
 In these cases, the Director of Student Rights and Responsibilities will review the information available and either change the finding and/or sanctions or uphold the original decision.
 Determination shall be made based on the grounds for appeal and by a preponderance of the information.
 The Director of Student Rights and Responsibilities’ decision is final and binding upon all involved.

 The Respondent or Complainant may appeal a decision in a case for the following reasons:

-A. Unreasonable Sanction: To determine whether the magnitude of the sanction(s) imposed was unreasonable for the violation of policy for which the student was found responsible;
+1. Unreasonable Sanction: To determine whether the magnitude of the sanction(s) imposed was unreasonable for the violation of policy for which the student was found responsible;

 5. Student Conduct Records